colehudson/blog/_posts/2017-03-07-ubuntu-16-vagrant.md

 ---
 layout: post
 title: Vagrant and Ubuntu 16.04
-date:       2017-03-07 12:31:19
+date: {}
 summary: Changing over to Ubuntu 16.04 in Vagrant isn't so easy
 categories: vagrant virtualbox ubuntu 16.04
+published: true
 ---
+## Developing with Vagrant and Ubuntu 16.04

 When upgrading my Vagrant-run development environment to Ubuntu 16.04 (xenial) from 14.04 (trusty), I encountered a few vexing issues.
 Here's what I did to fix them.